-A mode displayed in gray means that the BIOS is told this mode is not available, based on the card configuration.
-Re-install using custom monitor selection.
+A mode displayed in gray means that the BIOS is told this mode is not available, based on the device configuration.
+Reinstall using custom monitor selection.

 Menu item is disabled and displayed in gray

 The test program has determined that the mode or test is not available under the current configuration.
 Aperture tests are not available if the aperture is disabled, and CRT mode and pixel depth are determined by current installation, DAC type, memory size, and memory type.